Rosenborg BK: Turbulence (2006–2012)

 After Tørum's resignation, Rosenborg started negotiating with Trond Sollied to fill the head coach vacancy.
 Sollied, who since his departure in 1998 had become a merited coach in Belgium, had earlier been linked back to Rosenborg at several occasions.
 After a lengthy process Sollied turned down the job, giving ammunition to those criticizing the way in which Rosenborg has dealt with their recurring head coach issue in the latter years.
 On 28 December, Rosenborg announced Erik Hamrén as their new coach for the 2008 season.
-Hamrén started as coach in Rosenborg on 1 June 2008, after he had fulfilled his duties as coach for Aalborg BK.
+Hamrén started as coach in Rosenborg on 1 June 2008, after he had fulfilled his duties as coach for Aalborg.
 Days before Hamren's arrival Knut Thorbjørn Eggen announced his immediate resignation.
 The media speculated Eggen's resignation had been demanded by Hamrén in order to gain total control over the club.
 At 27 July 2008, Rosenborg became the first Norwegian team ever to win a final match in the UEFA Intertoto Cup, beating Dutch team NAC Breda 2–1 on aggregate.
 The win put RBK in the 2nd Qualifying Round of the 2008–09 UEFA Cup, where they advanced to the Group Stage.
 They did not win the Intertoto Cup, however; under rules instituted for the 2006 competition, the trophy is awarded to the Intertoto Cup club that advances farthest in the UEFA Cup.
 In the group stage Rosenborg failed to impress, finishing last with two points.
-The club also failed in the League, finishing at a disappointing 5th place, for a consecutive season.
+The club also failed in the League, finishing at a disappointing fifth place, for a consecutive season.

-Ahead of the 2009 season Hamrén brought several new players to Rosenborg, one of them being Rade Prica, who Hamrén knew well from Aalborg.
-At the end of the season, Rosenborg won the league with 69 points, 13 points ahead of their nearest rival Molde FK.
-Rosenborg lost only one league game, a 3–2 loss against IK Start.
+Ahead of the 2009 season, Hamrén brought several new players to Rosenborg, one of them being Rade Prica, who Hamrén knew well from Aalborg.
+At the end of the season, Rosenborg won the league with 69 points, 13 points ahead of their nearest rival Molde.
+Rosenborg lost only one league game, a 3–2 loss against Start.
 Rosenborg had their run to the Double stopped by Molde in the cup's quarter final, losing 5–0.
 The club got their revenge in late September, when they defeated Molde in the league and by that secured their 21st league title.

 On 20 May 2010 it was decided that Nils Arne Eggen would lead Rosenborg for the 2010 season.
 He took over after Erik Hamrén who went to be the Manager for the national team of Sweden.
-Erik Hamréns last match was a 2–1 away win against Viking FK on 24 May.
+Erik Hamréns last match was a 2–1 away win against Viking on 24 May.